kubernetes-sigs/node-feature-discovery/README.md

 #### Statically defined features
 Some feature labels which are common and generic are defined statically in the `custom` feature source.
-A user may add additional rules to these feature labels by defining them in the `nfd-worker` configuration file
+A user may add additional Matchers to these feature labels by defining them in the `nfd-worker` configuration file.

 | Feature | Attribute | Description |
 | ------- | --------- | -----------|